nikolicsmilan/nasa/README.md

 ## Directory Structure

-├── public/ // Static resources served by the application ├── build/ // Build output directory
+├── public/ // Static resources served by the application \n ├── build/ // Build output directory \n
 │ ├── index.html // The main HTML file of the application
 ├── src/
 │ ├── assets/ // Static resources used by the application